JaehoonYoo-byeolla/lowdtop/content/index.md

 ---
-title: Let's Kill the smooth 4-dimension Poincare Conjecture
+title: Heegaard Floer Homology and Gauge Theory
 ---

-Let's Start.
+Let's Kill the smooth 4-dimension Poincare Conjecture.

 My preferred tools are using [[Heegaard Floer Homology]] and [[Gauge Theory]].

 I am going to fill the details.
 Many pages are blank.